-All transportation agents must be arranged by Stanford University Libraries, and the cost will be borne by the borrowing institution.
+All transportation agents must be arranged by Stanford Libraries, and the cost will be borne by the borrowing institution.
 We require fine art shippers for our materials.
 Transportation agents and transportation companies must be bonded.

 In general, we will not allow warehouse storage of our property in transit to and from the exhibition.

-Occasionally, Stanford will require a staff member from its Preservation Department to travel to the exhibition venue to assess it prior to Stanford deciding to permit the loan.
+On occasion, Stanford will require a staff member from its Preservation Department to travel to the exhibition venue to assess it prior to Stanford deciding to permit the loan.
 The borrowing institution will pay the costs of travel and lodging should this be necessary.

 The borrowing institution will provide secure interim storage, in terms of fire and security against physical harm, theft and unauthorized access, for all cases or crates containing our objects.
 This applies to the periods of pre-installation and de-installation; in neither case should this interim storage be for longer than 24 hours.